 That means you need to convey two things: the value of your product and the urgency to enroll now.
 You start with, “Choose my product because it will make your life easier,” and close with, “But you should hurry because time is limited.”

-You can think of writing sales copy as a step-by-step process which, when executed correctly, can result in increased sales and more income for you.
+You can think of writing sales copy that converts as a step-by-step process which, when executed correctly, can result in increased sales and more income for you.

 1. Define your audience

 Your course isn’t a perfect one-fit-solution for anyone and everyone.
 And you shouldn’t advertise it as such.
 Before you write a line of copy, figure out exactly who your target audience is.
 Consider these factors:

 Is your course better suited for novices or someone who already knows the basics?

 What is the end goal of taking your online course?

 If you had to describe them, who would your ideal customer be?